In order to keep the competition fair and fun there are naturally rules to abide by.

 - Participants wishing to retire should do so only at a checkpoint where the checkpoint manager will make the necessary arrangements.

 - Checkpoints must be reached in the order given.
-It is the individual participant’s responsibility to scan their tracker band at the start, at each checkpoint and at the finish.
-All team members must keep together at all times.
-The time of the last team member is the one that will be recorded.
+It is the individual participant’s responsibility to make sure they scan their wristband at the start, at each checkpoint and at the finish.
+All participants must keep together throughout the walk.
+The time of the last participant in each team is the one that will be recorded.

-- Time spent at each checkpoint will be included in the official finishing time, unless it is a training checkpoint.
+- Time spent at each checkpoint will be included in the official finishing time.

 - Teams using any support or assistance (external or internal) by whatever means may be disqualified.

-- All adults supporting the event must declare seven days before the event evidence of TSA membership and DBS clearance - see website for more information.
+- All adults supporting the event must declare seven days before the event evidence of Scout Association or Girlguiding membership and DBS clearance.

 - When walking across country, obey the Country Code and have respect for people’s property.
 Teams will be subject to disqualification if they are found to have dropped litter.

-- All walkers are required to have a head torch.
+- All participants are required to have a head torch.
 This must be worn, and switched on when darkness falls when walking on, or beside a road.

-- All members of the team including all accompanying adults are required to wear hi-vis jackets (with or without sleeves) as the outer most layer of clothing and be visible from the rear at all times.
+- All participants including all accompanying adults are required to wear hi-vis jackets (with or without sleeves) as the outer most layer of clothing and be visible from the rear at all times.
 During the hours of darkness the hi-vis should be visible from the front, especially when walking on or beside a road.

 - DO NOT cross or walk along any “A” class roads except in an emergency, or where instructed to do so.